GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

    * There’s also the potential for this to result in a memory leak since the AsyncTask maintains a reference to the Activity, which prevents the Activity from being garbage collected as long as the AsyncTask remains alive.
    * For these reasons, using AsyncTasks for long-running background tasks is generally a bad idea .
 Rather, for long-running background tasks, a different mechanism (such as a service) should be employed.
    * Note: AsyncTasks by default run on a single thread using a serial executor, meaning it has only 1 thread and each task runs one after the other.</br>

+-  **What is Alarm Manager?**<br/>
+    - AlarmManager is a class which helps scheduling your Application code to run at some point of time or at particular time intervals in future.
+When an alarm goes off, the Intent that had been registered for it is broadcast by the system, automatically starting the target application if it is not already running.
+Registered alarms are retained while the device is asleep (and can optionally wake the device up if they go off during that time), but will be cleared if it is turned off and rebooted.

 * **Android Bound Service**</br>
   * A bound service is a service that allows other android components (like activity) to bind to it and send and receive data.